Transfer Learning on Multi-Dimensional Data: A Novel Approach to Neural Network-Based Surrogate Modeling: Methods

 The 1D approximation of the computational test problem is computed by setting $\mathbf{x}\equiv(x_1)\in \Omega$ in equation \ref{eq:PDE}, where $\Omega$ is now a 1D pipe of length 150.
 We maintain the same initial conditions and the same boundary conditions on $\Gamma_l$ and $\Gamma_r$.
 We also regenerate the random input field $k(\mathbf{x})$ with the same statistical properties but in 1D.\footnote{This is a design choice.
 One could also elect to take ``slices'' of the random input field, but this is not guaranteed to maintain the statistical moments of the $d$-dimensional field.} For physics-based simulations such as the one explored here, the physics dictates which dimensions should be retained in the lower-dimensional approximation of the full system.
 In this case, the dynamics are dominated by horizontal flow from the left to the right, motivating the decision to model $x_1$ rather than $x_2$ in the 1D approximations.
 For problems in which the dynamics are not clearly dominated by one dimension over another, it may be beneficial to generate multiple sets of $(d-1)$-dimensional data, where each is generated by dropping one of the candidate dimensions.

-Since our model architecture is designed to map 2D inputs to 2D outputs, we scale up the low-fidelity data (both inputs and outputs) to match the dimensions of the high-fidelity data -- in this case, $n\times n$.
+Since our model architecture is designed to map 2D inputs to 2D outputs, we scale up the low-fidelity data (both inputs and outputs) to match the dimensions of the high-fidelity data --- in this case, $n\times n$.
 We test two alternative methods to do this, which we refer to as the ``high-frequency'' and ``low-frequency'' approaches.
 In the high-frequency approach, we concatenate $n$ separate 1D permeability fields to generate a single input image and $n$ corresponding 1D solutions to generate the corresponding output image.
 In the low-frequency approach, we replicate a single 1D permeability field $n$ times to generate an input image, and replicate the corresponding 1D solution $n$ times to generate the output image.
 An example of an input-output image pair for the low frequency approach is provided in Figure \ref{fig:1Dto2D}.
+Note that this design choice affects the training dataset for Phase 1 but not Phase 2 or Phase 3.